c0rner/ghst/SECURITY.md

 - Starting and completing GitHub Device Flow uses the public `client_id`, not the client secret.
   GitHub returns a token only after a user enters the device code and authorizes the App.
 - Creating a scoped user access token requires both App authentication (`client_id` plus `client_secret`) and an existing non-scoped user access token.
-The new token can narrow repositories or permissions but cannot widen the supplied user's authority.
+The new token can preserve or narrow repositories and permissions but cannot widen the supplied user's authority.
 - Minting an installation access token requires an App JWT signed with a private key.
 The required no-private-key configuration removes that authentication path.
 - Revocation and token-inspection endpoints require the caller to identify a token.
 The client